miohtama/opsec/source/incidences/index.rst

                             </p>

                             <p>
-                                <a href="../team/index.html#two-factor-authentication-on-server-login">The terminal access to the server requires two-factor authentication</a>
+                                <a href="../team/index.html#two-factor-authentication-on-server-login">Terminal access to the server requires two-factor authentication</a>
                             </p>

                             <p>